MaysoonHelmy/Student-Score-Prediction/README.md

 The best-performing model — **Linear Regression with All Features** — delivers the highest test R² (0.736) and lowest MSE (3.728), making it suitable for real-world applications.

-Use this repository as a template for future projects involving regression, feature engineering, and model comparison!